 The hike to Alma Arasan follows a tributary of the Big Almaty River (Bolshoye Almatinka) along an impressive gorge.
 I did this hike on my second trip and it’s one of the best Almaty things to do for getting out into nature.

 The mountain scenery is incredible and it’s a great place to escape the city for a day of hiking (or bring a tent and wild camp for a better adventure).
 Take the bus from Presidential Park to Kokshoky where the hike begins at the right fork in the road (the left fork goes to Big Almaty Lake).

 Almaty International Airport is found about 25km from the city centre and is served by several international airlines.
 To get into the city from the airport you can choose to take a taxi (although scams are quite common) or the public bus.

 If you are wanting to travel into Kazakhstan from other countries, then there are a couple of journeys available.
-You can get to Almaty by train from Russia and Urumqi in China if you don’t mind a long journey, or by bus from Urumqi again or from Bishkek in Kyrgyzstan.
+You can get to Almaty by train from Russia and Urumqi in China if you don’t mind a long journey.
 If you are taking one of these journeys be mindful of visas and border control.

 From within Kazakhstan, you can take a train from anywhere in the country to Almaty.
 Check the Kazakh Railway website for exact times and fares.